zackBrightFall22/CS303_Assignment_3/README.md

 # CS303_Assignment_3

-This is my solution to the two questions in assignments 3.
+This is my solution to the two questions in Assignment 3.

 Problem 1: We use a stack based solution to create a way to convert infix mathematical expressions to postfix like we learned in lecture.